This section provides information about the cellular network you are currently connected to.

 Explanation of information

-This is the name of the operator (the cellular provider) whose network you are currently connected to.
+This is the name of the carrier (the network operator) whose network you are currently connected to.

 A measurement of the current signal strength (and possibly also the signal quality) of the current cellular connection.

 This will reflect the distance from your device to the cellular tower, the transmit power of your device and the cellular tower, and any objects such as walls or buildings that may be in between.

 Signal strength is often quoted in a scale based on decibels (dB).
 This scale allows for relative comparison of signal strength.
 The value is often a negative value, where 0 (zero) would be a maximum theoretical throughput while further negative values will indicate lower signal strengths.

 Note that the scale used can vary according to the type of network in use, making it impossible to compare signal strength between different connection types such as 3G, LTE, and others.